 Specific examples of regular and effective student-student contact can include synchronous online meetings, on platforms such as ConferZoom or Microsoft Teams, in which students will know the days and times that the meetings will take place.
 These meetings can serve as a forum for students to interact with each other as well as allow them to discuss concepts and ideas in the lessons that were covered in the course.
-Canvas resources and tools can also be utilized for student-student contact such as Canvas mailbox, threaded discussion forums, and the Discussion Board.
+Canvas resources and tools can also be utilized to ensure student-student contact such as Canvas mailbox and threaded discussion forums for peer-to-peer feedback.
+In addition, ConferZoom's Break-out room function can be used to allow students to exchange ideas on topics discussed in the class.

 For instance, in the course syllabus, it can be stated that students will be required to engage in discussion posts by responding to a topic presented by the instructor.
+The topic can be on a lesson learned in class or a topic on one of the assigned readings for the course.
 Students will then be required to not only submit their response to the instructor's topic but positively add/contribute to another peer's response.

-Another example of student-student contact may be through assigned group projects in which students will be assigned a day and time for them to meet with their group partners on an online platform such as ConferZoom in which the instructor will be available and serve as a mediator/advisor.
-Using the Break-out Room function in ConferZoom, the students can meet with their group members to discuss and complete their project.
+Another example of student-student contact may be through assigned group projects such as a peer review session on one of their papers in which students will be assigned a day and time for them to meet with their group partners on an online platform such as ConferZoom in which the instructor will be available and serve as a mediator/advisor.
+Using the Break-out Room function in ConferZoom, the students can meet with their group members to discuss and complete their project/peer review.
 Furthermore, their instructor can be available to address any questions/concerns that the students may have.